umobi/UIContainer/README.md

 During cell construction, the UIContainerCell checks the type of your view.cellDelegate, if it is the EmptyCellDelegate UIContainerCell pass without checking if your parent view implements the cell delegate.
 But, if the cell uses some CellDelegate, UIContainerCell will stop you and ask to implement the delegate for your parent view.
 This helps a lot when you forgot to implement the delegates, preventing losing coding time.

+Added the OptionalCellDelegate if you have views that somethimes will be used as ContainerCellDelegate but the delegate is optional.
+You only need to extend your cellDelegate protocol with OptionalCellDelegate.

 ### 3. UIContainerStoryboard

 This is a protocol created for cases when you want to add your view inside the other view using storyboard or .xib.
 You need to implement its storyboard view and provides some methods to help during initialization.
 Here some example: